zareef92/Blockchain-Projects/README.md

  - Sign Service: Allows Data Producer and Data Consumer to acknowledge the deliver of a service instance
 - Check Contract: Checks if service provision is in line with the data service agreemenet, calculates rewards/penalties, and updates consumers and producer's account balance - automatically triggered once the Sign Service Function is triggered

-## Flow:
+## Flow
-A high level workflow for detailing evoolution of contractual and states is detailed below:
+A high level workflow for detailing evolution of contractual is detailed below:
 1. Data Producer and Consumer review the terms of the contract and endorse it with their digital signature - this updates the Contract State to "Signed"
-2. Data Producer submits the service to the contract
+2. Data Producer submits the service to the contract, and Data Consumer receives it; both submission and receipt are endorsed with respective digital signatures - this update Service State to "Signed"

-## Rationale
-[A discussion of alternate approaches and the trade offs, advantages, and disadvantages of the specified approach.]

-**Centralisation**

-[A description of the steps in the implementation.]
+3. Service is checked against contractual agreements, following which Service State is updated further to either "Valid" or Invalid"
+4. Rewards/penalties are calculated based on contractual terms and validation checks performed, and account balances are updated

 ## Open issues
 - Source data for variables declared in the contract would need appropriate control mechanisms to ensure they are received from a legitimate source or are supported by a consistent methodology, and cannot be changed in an unauthorised manner
 - Data services can only include data that is be known in advance
 - Persistence of contracts in a blockchain will yield greater benefits, but will implementation considerations in an enterprise environment will require careful review of existing data models and system requirements

--